jillesca/nso-restconf-dns-example/README.md

 This example shows how you can interact with NSO through Restconf APIs using the `requests` python library.

-The example is designed to be executed on the NSO Playground but any local install will work as long as the specific environmentvariables are set.
+The example is designed to be executed on the NSO Playground but any local install will work as long as the specific environment variables are set.

 If you don't know what the NSO playground is, take a look at these links